hpi-swa-lab/squeak-tracedebugger/README.md

 TraceDebuggerHelp openHelpBrowser.
 ```

+A static version of the manual is also available [online](https://hpi-swa-lab.github.io/squeak-tracedebugger/help/); however, it is recommended to use the interactive in-image version instead.

 (Again, you can also open this help via the [window menu ![window menu](./assets/windowMenuButton.png)](https://github.com/hpi-swa-lab/squeak-tracedebugger/blob/gh-pages/screenshots/windowMenu.png) of every trace debugger.)

 ## Architecture